MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 <a name="app-additional-considerations"></a>

-### Bypass blocked PDF previews in OWA
+### Blocking downloads cause PDF previews to be blocked

-By default, PDF previews are blocked in the Outlook Web App (OWA).
+Occasionally when previewing or printing PDF files, apps initiate a download of the file.
+This causes Cloud App Security to intervene to ensure the download is blocked and that data isn't leaked from your environment.
+For example, if you created a session policy to block downloads for Outlook Web Access (OWA), then previewing or printing PDF files may be blocked:

 ![Blocked PDF preview](media/before-powershell.png)

-To bypass this block, an Exchange administrator should perform the following steps:
+To allow the preview, an Exchange administrator should perform the following steps:

 1. Download the [Exchange Online PowerShell Module](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.4).
 1. Connect to the module using the commands described in [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell#connect-to-exchange-online-powershell-using-mfa-and-modern-authentication)